doctrine/dbal/docs/en/reference/transactions.rst

 because the nested transaction blocks are in a third-party API you're out of luck.

-All that is guaruanteed to the inner transaction is that it still happens atomically, all or nothing, the transaction just gets a wider scope and the control is handed to the outer scope.
+All that is guaranteed to the inner transaction is that it still happens atomically, all or nothing, the transaction just gets a wider scope and the control is handed to the outer scope.